AskBob's Best of 2021 - Part One

-I want express my sincere THANKS to you and the 42,365 others who made the AskBob website a busy place in 2018!
-I celebrated the 13th anniversary of this newsletter, and there are over 2500 articles here now.
+I want express my sincere THANKS to YOU and the 129,688 others who have subscribed to the AskBob newsletter since 2005.
+I celebrated the 16th anniversary of this newsletter, and there are over 3000 articles here now.
 Many of you are regular readers and contribute comments, which I love.
 And since I love numbers almost as much as words, I asked my robot to scan the server logs to find the most popular articles of the year.
 Here are ten of the top articles for you to review.
-I hope you'll read each one, leave your own comments, forward this to a friend, and tell them to sign up for more...
+I hope you'll check out each one, leave your own comments, forward this to a friend, and tell them to sign up for more...

 As always, there were some key concepts that dominated the year in tech.
-Robocallers...
-Windows 10...
-Malware... and Browser Wars.
-Those phrases also popped up often in the most popular items published here during 2018.
+Windows...
+Security...
+Privacy...
+Wifi... and Smartphones.
+Those phrases also popped up often in the most popular items published here during 2021.
 Whether you're a long-time reader, or a recent subscriber, I'm sure you'll enjoy reviewing the first installment of my "Top Ten" list below.
-Part Two will be arriving on Friday.
+Part Two will be arriving tomorrow...

 I hope you enjoy reading (or re-discovering) each of these, and of course, leave your own comments!
 If you're not a subscriber, you can sign up for AskBob Updates, or forward this to a friend who would enjoy it.
-Soon I'll publish Part Two of AskBob's Best of 2018, so stay tuned!
+Tomorrow I'll publish Part Two of AskBob's Best of 2021, so stay tuned!

 |For Fun: Buy Bob a Snickers.|